-- It may move. - ♦ It may only move by rail and must end movement in a valid hex (per 3.3a).
+- A) It may move. - ♦ It may only move by rail and must end movement in a valid hex (per 3.3a).
 The cost is 5 RE of Rail Cap (adjust normally for multi-track lines and Trainbusting).
-Any supply in the hex may be transported along with the Front HQ at no additional cost.

-- ♦ It cannot end its movement within 20 hexes of another Front HQ or within 5 hexes of an in-trace Axis Combat Unit (except those drawing Trace Supply from Kessel HQs). - ♦ The 1st and 2nd Ukrainian Front HQs may never enter a hex south of xx.25 on Map C or D. The 3rd and 4th Ukrainian Front HQs may never enter a hex north of xx.05 on Map A or B. - Units which are both within a Front's Boundary and can receive trace supply from an assigned Army HQ located within the Command Radius of the Front HQ have these attributes/limitations: - ♦ They add 1 to the lead unit's printed AR when defending. - ♦ They do not have to pay for defensive combat supply. - ♦ They may not conduct Artillery Barrages.
-Should the Axis player attack units which meet these conditions, then conduct a barrage on each attacking stack using the 12-16 column on the Barrage Table with no DRMs prior to combat.
+Any supply in the hex may be transported along with the Front HQ at no additional cost. - ◊ It cannot end its movement within 20 hexes of another Front HQ or within 5 hexes of an in-trace Axis Combat Unit (except those drawing Trace Supply from Kessel HQs). - ♦ The 1st and 2nd Ukrainian Front HQs may never enter a hex south of xx.25 on Map C or D. The 3rd and 4th Ukrainian Front HQs may never enter a hex north of xx.05 on Map A or B. Beginning 1 Apr 1944 the 2nd Ukrainian Front may move as far south as the xx.20 row on Map C or D (inclusive). - B) Units which are both within a Front's Boundary and can receive trace supply from an assigned Army HQ located within the Command Radius of the Front HQ have these attributes/limitations: - ♦ They add 1 to the lead unit's printed AR when defending. - ♦ They do not have to pay for defensive combat supply. - ♦ They may not conduct Artillery Barrages.
+Should the Axis player attack units which meet these conditions, then conduct a barrage on each attacking stack using the 12-16 column on the Barrage Table with no shifts prior to combat.
 There is no supply cost for these barrages, nor do any artillery units need to be in range.
-This applies to overruns and to combat. - They subtract 2 from the lead unit's printed AR if they conduct an attack. - Have a 2 SP limit on attack supply per turn per Front HQ. - ♦ Units which do not meet the conditions listed in B above do not receive these benefits/penalties. - It cannot use an Artillery Barrage Marker.
+This applies to overruns and to combat.
+This barrage takes place after step 2 of the Combat Sequence (OCS 9.2). - ♦ They subtract 2 from the lead unit's printed AR if they conduct an attack. - ♦ Have a 2 SP limit on attack supply per turn per Front HQ.